 Ilford HP5 Plus Black and White Film – Cinestill AlternativeImages via @raulazzaretto and @byfer39

-Which one of these Cinestill alternatives are you most keen to try?
+Which one of these CineStill alternatives are you most keen to try?
 Are there any you’re shooting with already?
 Let us know in the comments below!

 Gridfiti is supported by its audience – when you buy something using the retail links in our posts, we may earn a small commission at no additional cost to you.
 Read more about our affiliate disclaimer.